How To Use Leverage In Long-Term Investing To Increase Returns

 This interest payment is called the overnight fee, or the management fee, and is one way for brokers to make money on leverage.

-• Derivatives – Derivatives are among the riskiest investment products on the market as they offer the highest level of leverage.
+• DerivativesDerivatives trading risks are prominent across most products on the market as they offer the highest level of leverage.
 Investors are only required to add a small initial investment as margin requirement which can be as little as 1-2% of the total position size.
-This translates into ratios of up to 1:100, something that should not be attempted by a novice investor.
+This translates into ratios of up to 1:100, something that is not appropriate for a novice investor.
 In the same way, like many other products, derivatives get their pricing from an underlying security such as a stock, a commodity, a currency, or an index.
 Many investors leverage trade crypto with derivatives.

-How to structure your portfolio
+How to structure a portfolio

-How to structure a margin-traded portfolio you may ask?
-There are different ways to go about this but the main focus should always be longevity and long-term success.
+There are different approaches to structuring a margin-traded portfolio, but the main focus is typically longevity and long-term success.

 Step 1